Master of Nursing - Nurse Practitioner

 Program Delivery

 Courses are offered through live web-conference seminars (synchronous).
-This live seminar format allows distance students to actively participate in classroom discussions.
+This live seminar format allows students to actively participate in classroom discussions.
 For information regarding technology requirements, visit the graduate program technology requirements page.

 A student completing the Nurse Practitioner program will be able to: